 In what cases can registration in the Registry be denied?

-Registration can be refused when all the necessary documentation for registration is not presented and when the applicant does not carry out activities included in the scope of the Registry.
+Registration may be denied when all the necessary documentation for registration is not presented and when the applicant does not carry out activities included within the scope of the Register.

-An example is the case of active participation activities in public policies carried out without the will to influence; or the case of the person, network or coalition that is not part of the scope of the Register, such as public legal entities, or political parties and churches which, despite being private, are excluded from the Register of groups of interest
+An example is the case of active participation activities in public policies carried out without the intention of influencing; or the case of the person, network or coalition that is not part of the scope of the Register, such as public legal entities, or political parties and churches that, despite being private, are excluded from the Register of interest groups.

 Registration in the register of interest groups entails the following obligations:

-• Accept that the information provided is made public
+• Accept that the information provided will be made public

 • Ensure that this information is complete, correct and reliable

-• Comply with the code of conduct (of those registered in this Register)
+• Comply with the code of conduct (for those registered in this Registry)

-• Accept the application of the control and inspection regime and the corresponding measures in case of non-compliance with the code of conduct or that established by Law 19/2014, of December 29, on transparency, access to public information and good governance.
+• Accept the application of the control and inspection regime and the corresponding measures in the event of non-compliance with the code of conduct or that established in Law 19/2014, of December 29, on transparency, access to public information and good governance.

-• Periodically update the information declared before the Registry.
+• Periodically update the information declared to the Registry.

 What are the information obligations before the Registry?

-They must report on the activities they carry out, their area of interest and their funding, by means of a responsible statement.
+They must report on the activities they carry out, their area of interest and their funding, through a responsible declaration.

-Declarants who act on behalf of third parties must also report on the clients, persons or organizations for which they work and the financial amounts they receive, if applicable, and the expenses related to their activity as a group of interest
+Declarants who act on behalf of third parties must also report on the clients, people or organizations for whom they work and the financial amounts they receive, if applicable, and the expenses related to their activity as an interest group.

 When must the declared information be updated?

 When any modification occurs.
-For example, changes to general and basic information must be reported to the Registry within three months of the change; the specific information, within the calendar year in which the modification took place.
+For example, modifications to general and basic information must be communicated to the Registry within three months of the modification; specific information, within the calendar year in which the modification occurred.

 What is the minimum content of the code of conduct?

-The common code of conduct is the set of rules that make up a minimum ethical standard that interest groups and networks, platforms and other sources of organized influence undertake to comply with in the practice of the activities included in the target area of the Register in which they are registered.
+The common code of conduct is the set of rules that constitute a minimum ethical standard that interest groups and networks, platforms and other sources of organized influence undertake to comply with in the practice of activities included in the objective scope of the Register in which they are registered.
 The code is common to all subjects registered in the same register.

-Article 51 of the law contains a list of what the code of conduct must include, as a minimum:
+Article 51 of the law contains a list of what the code of conduct must include, at a minimum:

 • The name and details of the declarant who signs it.

-• The entity or organization that the declarant represents or works for, and the interests, objectives or purposes pursued by its clients.
+• The entity or organization that the declarant represents or works for, and the interests, objectives or purposes pursued by their clients.

-• The declarant's commitment not to obtain or attempt to obtain information or influence decision-making in a dishonest manner.
+• The declarant's commitment not to obtain or attempt to obtain information or influence decision-making dishonestly.

-• The declarant's commitment to provide updated and non-misleading information at the time of registration in the Register and to keep it updated afterwards.
+• The declarant's commitment to provide updated and non-misleading information at the time of registration in the Register and to keep it updated subsequently.

-• The commitment not to incite, by any means, authorities, public officials, deputies or civil servants to break the law or the rules of behavior established by the code of conduct.
+• The commitment not to incite, by any means, authorities, public officials, deputies or civil servants to violate the law or the rules of behavior established by the code of conduct.

-• The commitment to accept and comply with the measures taken in the event of non-compliance with the obligations established by this law or by the code of conduct.
+• The commitment to accept and comply with the measures adopted in the event of non-compliance with the obligations established by this law or by the code of conduct.

 Can interest groups and networks and platforms modify the common code of conduct?

-The common code of conduct is set up as a membership code, and the Law provides for its minimum content.
-Groups can therefore add more rigorous commitments of conduct.
-In this case, they must declare them in the Registry so that it can be publicized.
+The common code of conduct is configured as a code of adherence, and the Law provides for its minimum content.
+Groups can therefore add more rigorous commitments to conduct.
+In this case, they must declare them in the Register so that it can be publicized.

-What measures apply in case of breach of the code of conduct or the obligations established by law?
+What measures are applied in the event of non-compliance with the code of conduct or the obligations established by law?

-Registration in the Register of Interest Groups will be temporarily suspended and, in the event of serious non-compliance, registration may be cancelled.
+Registration in the Register of Interest Groups will be temporarily suspended and, in the event of a serious breach, may result in cancellation of the registration.

-Both the suspension and the cancellation of the registration in the Register, lead to the denial of access to the offices and the publication of the penalty in the register.
-This "denial of access to the offices" must be understood as a refusal to attend to the proposals or initiatives that may be raised in the process of drafting or applying policies, such as negotiation, until raise the suspension; it should not be understood as a denial of the physical access of its representatives to the municipal offices (registry, offices, etc.).
+Both the suspension and cancellation of registration in the Register entail the denial of access to the offices and the publication of the sanction in the register.
+This “denial of access to the offices” should be understood as a refusal to address the proposals or initiatives that may be raised within the processes of elaboration or application of policies, such as negotiation, until the suspension is lifted; it should not be understood as a denial of physical access of their representatives to municipal facilities (registry, offices, etc.).

-Anyone can make a complaint to the body responsible for the Registry.
-Your personal and contact details, the affected interest group and the facts reported, the alleged or alleged non-compliance and the reasons, information or documentation on which the complaint is based must be stated, without admitting mere value judgments.
-If this is the case, it is also necessary to record the damages suffered as a result of the events reported.
+Any person may file a complaint with the body responsible for the Registry.
+They must state their personal and contact details, the interest group affected and the facts reported, the alleged breach(es) and the reasons, the information or documentation on which the complaint is based, without mere value judgments being admitted.
+If applicable, the damages suffered as a result of the reported facts must also be stated.

-It will be the people responsible for the registration, who will carry out the processing of the complaints, who in any case must guarantee the hearing of the affected person.
+The people responsible for the register will be the ones who will carry out the processing of the complaints, who in any case must guarantee that the affected person is heard.

 Who can access the information contained in the Register?

-Any citizen can access the information contained in the Register given that all the information contained therein is public, except for personal data which is governed by current regulations on the protection of personal data.
+Any citizen can access the information contained in the Register since all the information contained therein is public, except for personal data which is governed by current regulations on the protection of personal data.

-Is there a cost to access the registration information and the processing before the Registry?
+Is there a cost to access registry information and process it with the Registry?

-In what cases must the registration in the Registry be cancelled?
+In what cases should registration in the Registry be cancelled?

 a) Express resignation due to cessation of activities as an interest group.